-We love Bull's Blood beet microgreens.
-Look at the color of those microgreens in the cover photo, as well as in the photograph below.
+We love Bull’s Blood Beet microgreens.
+Look at the color of those microgreens in the cover photo and the photograph below.

 They're spectacular!